CarterPape/CarterPape.github.io/resume.md

 ---
 ## profile

-I am a student journalist with extensive experience in web development and software engineering, priming me for working in the digital media environment.
+I am a freelance journalist, writer, and web developer with extensive work experience, priming me for a career in the digital media environment.
 I have held leadership positions at NC State's student newspaper and radio station.
 I also have experience in data analysis and data mining, complemented by my undergraduate studies in mathematics and computer science.

 ## why reporting?